AdityaSeth777/PCC-CS391/4.3 - Queue_LinkedList&Josephus/Readme.md

+Question -> Implement queue using Circular linked list and demonstrate JOSEPHUS problem in C

 This code implements a circular linked list-based queue data structure to solve the Josephus problem.

 The struct node represents a single node in the circular linked list, and has two members - data which holds the value of the node, and next which points to the next node in the list.